jackkoenig/How2Start_Chisel3/README.md

 https://github.com/freechipsproject/chisel-template

 # Set-up to Compile
-Your must decide following point at first;
+You must decide following point at first;
 1. Project Name (defined in "name"-field in "build.sbt" file),
 2. Top module similar to HDL needs (see bellow)
 3. "YOUR_TEST_CODES.scala"